evermeer/AttributedTextView/Readme.md

 ## Usage

+### General usage
-In interfacebuilder put an UITextView on the canvas and set the base class to AttributedTextView.
-In the samples below we have set the referencing outlet to the property textView1.
+In interfacebuilder put an UITextView on the canvas and set the base class to AttributedTextView and create a referencing outlet to the a property in  your viewController.
+In the samples below we have called this property textView1.
+Always assign to the attributer property when you want to set something.

+### Paragraph styling
+You do have to be aware that the paragraph functions will only be applied after calling the .paragraphApplyStyling function.
+On start the paragraph styling will use default styling.
+After each range change (what happens after .all, .match* or .append) the styling will be reset to the default.

+### Sample code

 Here is a sample of some basic functions: